min2ha/ukwa-site/content/target/69703/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Drug makers Sanofi and Novartis stockpiling for Brexit

 Two of the world's biggest drugs firms, Sanofi and Novartis,  were stockpiling medicines in case of supply disruptions after Brexit in March 2019.